 Previous students have worked on a wide range of topics including:

-Current student Jean-Paul Skeete is undertaking research to determine what effect the motorsports industry is having on the transition to low-carbon technologies in the private car market.
+Former student Jean-Paul Skeete undertook research to determine what effect the motorsports industry is having on the transition to low-carbon technologies in the private car market.

 Informal enquiries about the programme should be made to Professor Neil Carter.